hasura/graphql-engine/docs/graphql/manual/actions/getting-started.rst

 WORK IN PROGRESS

-Here is a typical way to use an action.
+Let's say you are building an ecommerce application where you need to provide a mutation for placing an 'order', ``place_order``.

 Example
 -------

 WORK IN PROGRESS

-Let's say you are building an ecommerce application where you need to provide a mutation for placing an 'order', ``place_order``, you will need to first define the input types for this mutation:
+First, you will need to first define the input types for this mutation in the console:

 .. code-block:: graphql